alefeans/docker-dashboard/README.md

 ## To Do

 - Include unit tests.
-- Search bar to pull new Docker images from Docker Hub.
+- Add Docker multi-stage builds.

 ## License